binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 If you don't know what "DevFest" is, it's a worldwide event lead by the GDG community.
 You could have a look here [DevFest With Google](https://devfest.withgoogle.com).

 Each year we work very hard to provide the best experience for our attendees.
 We try to make DevFest Nantes the most accessible (only 90€ for 2 days with food, goodies, party, conference, ...).
 And one of the things I'm responsible for is the Countdown!
-Indeed, if you already go to Google I/O, you know that when you are waiting for the launch of the keynote, Google prepares you a nice Countdown animation to let you play with the other attendees!
+Indeed, if you already go to Google I/O, you know that when you are waiting for the launch of the keynote, Google prepares a nice Countdown animation to let you play with the other attendees!
 We love so much this experience that we try to create ours to keep that spirit.
 With this article, I will try to share those countdown and try to explain to you what I've learned with each of them.

 # Before 2014